Romchik38/CheckoutShippingComment/readme.md

 ## Steps to develop

 1. [+] Create a component and check how it works.
 Deside how to save information on server side.
-2. [-] Create a database table and save comment
+2. [-] Create a database table and save comment ( for guests and customer with new addresses )
 3. [-] Deside how to show comment on frontend and backend.
 Create new steps.
+4. [?] add comment for address book

 ### Step 1